 As of 2019, self-employment income was taxed at about 15.3%.
-Take your total income and multiply it by 0.153 -- the number you get, you should set aside for taxes, just in case.
+Take your total income and multiply it by 0.153 (or whatever percentage you need or prefer) -- the number you get, you should set aside for taxes, just in case.
 You should always check the current year's tax information incase that number changes; you can choose to set aside more, but for peace of mind incase you have to pay-in, don't do any less.
 (If you break even or get a refund, you'll have a little extra cash for the next year's tax savings and/or to give yourself a bonus.)

 Gift certificate sales count as income during the calendar year in which they're bought.
 Set the money aside in a separate savings account and take out funds as they're redeemed.
 If you spend the money before they're redeemed, you're essentially robbing your future self of that cash.
 Also, Maine requires you to keep track of unclaimed gift certificates, should you need to refund or report the money as "unclaimed property."
 Learn more about reporting guidelines.
 (Also also?
 You don't have to sell gift certificates if you don't want to.)

 How much you should pay yourself is up to you.
 There's no right or wrong answer for this because it's all super subjective.